Los Angeles to Sydney · the Pacific crossing

 On the LA to Sydney flight, the first cabin meal arrives around takeoff hour two.
 That’s Sydney’s evening, around 6pm.
 Eat it.
 Eat it as if it were dinner at home in Sydney, because that’s what it is on the clock that matters.
 Then settle for sleep around hour four.
 Wake roughly an hour and a half before landing as Sydney’s morning arrives.

 Tell us your flight.
-We’ll walk you through.
+We’ll draw you a path.

 Common questions